LinuxForHealth/connect/platforms/s390x/README.md

 cd connect/platforms/s390x
 docker-compose down -v
 ```
+## Working with certificates
+Perform this step if you want to create new certificates for connect and connect services.
+The creation of new certificates is not required, as connect contains a set of default certificates for SSL.

+### Install mkcert
+Uninstalling existing certificates and creating new certificates requires the mkcert utility, which has been built for you on s390x.
+To use mkcert, you must place it on your path.
+You can leave mkcert in place and add connect/platforms/arm64 to your path, or you can copy connect/platforms/arm64/mkcert to another directory already on your path.

-For any other instructions, please refer to the top-level [README](../../README.md) or the [LinuxForHealth documentation](https://linuxforhealth.github.io/docs/).
+For all other instructions, please refer to the top-level [README](../../README.md) or the [LinuxForHealth documentation](https://linuxforhealth.github.io/docs/).